 These prices are for divers who have their own equipment – expect to spend a little extra if you need to rent any gear.
 Equipment rental is generally charged per day, with a charge of around €20 per day being the norm for full kit hire.

 Special dives to the offshore seamounts such as Princess Alice or Formigas and Dollabarat will incur an additional cost.
-Expect to spend between €250-€350 for these unique trips depending on the departure island, number of dives and distance to the offshore site.
+Expect to spend between €250-€350 for these unique trips.
+Cost will depend on the departure island, number of dives and distance to the offshore site.

 Who should I dive with in the Azores?

 Dive operators can be found on most of the islands of the Azores.
-Some of the most highly recommended from members of our Girls that Scuba community include Twin Peaks Diving Centre and CW Azores, both based on Pico island, Best Spot Azores on São Miguel, and Mantamaria Dive Center on Santa Maria island.
+Some of the most highly recommended from members of our Girls that Scuba community include Twin Peaks Diving Centre and CW Azores, both based on Pico island.
+On São Miguel check out Best Spot Azores, and Mantamaria Dive Center on Santa Maria island.